 - Marketing/promoting of the ID

-By pooling their resources in an SRA, individual property owners are able to enjoy the collective benefits of a well-managed area, a shared sense of communal pride, safety and social responsibility, and access to joint initiatives such as waste recycling and energy-efficiency programmes, all of which result in improved property values and capital investments.
+By pooling their resources in an CID, individual property owners are able to enjoy the collective benefits of a well-managed area, a shared sense of communal pride, safety and social responsibility, and access to joint initiatives such as waste recycling and energy-efficiency programmes, all of which result in improved property values and capital investments.